ballerina-attic/ballerina-www/website/two-column-pages/docs/learn.md

 ### How to Document Ballerina Code

-[How to Document Ballerina Code](/learn/how-to-document-ballerina-code/) gives you instructions on how to convert an unstructured document to one with a bit of structure to enable generating HTML content as API documentation.
+[How to Document Ballerina Code](/learn/how-to-document-ballerina-code/) provides guidelines on documenting your Ballerina programs and packages in order to generate API documentation.

 ### How to Write Secure Ballerina Services